 In 2015, CAR forms eliminated the previously required wood pest inspection reports from the residential purchase agreement.

-Now, buyers & sellers, have 1 more issue to argue about right up to COE.
-Here are the “hard & fast rules” as per each investor group.
+Now, buyers and sellers have one more issue to argue about right up to COE.
+Here are the “hard and fast rules” as per each investor group.

 VA Loans